 by the programs and pay tuition and fees as charged by the programs.

-Creating your own independent study abroad program
+Creating your own individual study abroad

 The American Bar Association permits law students to earn credits toward the